ZINUX1998/DMI/README.md

 # DMI
-Code implementation and some changes to the DMI paper
+This is the PyTorch implementation for DMI proposed in paper "Learning Disentangled Multi-intent Representations for Scalable Recommendation"
 ### 1. Running environment

 We develope our codes in the following environment: